 Designed to develop skill and knowledge in weight lifting, Olympic lifts and weight training for sports.

 PE 211.
 Rhythms.
 Winter quarter.
+Credit, 1 hour.

 The course includes (1) a survey of folk and square dances and (2) basic steps involved in social dances.